AffectAgent: Collaborative Multi-Agent Reasoning for Retrieval-Augmented Multimodal Emotion Recognition: Experiments

 \section{Experiments}

-We structure our comprehensive experiments into three main parts: (1) evaluating AffectAgent's robustness across varying MLLM and missing-modality scenarios, and its superiority over existing RAG methods; (2) validating thecontributions of it s core designs; (3) presenting parameter sensitivity analysis and case studies.
+Our experiments evaluate AffectAgent across different MLLMs and missing-modality settings and compare it with existing RAG methods.
+We also validate its core designs and present parameter analyses and case studies.